jundalisay/sp/content/en/research/descartes/philosophy/part-4/article-129.md

 ---
-title: "Why is Glass Brittle and Transparent?"
+title: "Why is Glass Transparent?"
 heading: Articles 129-132
 weight: 35
 description: "It is not necessary for these glass channels to be perfectly straight but only uninterrupted."